Nuitka/Nuitka-website/doc/posts/nuitka-release-0613.rst

    useful for programs run as ``--windows-disable-console`` or with ``--enable-plugin=windows-service``.

--  Windows: Added option ``--windows-onefile-tempdir-spec`` to provide the temporary directory used with ``--windows-onefile-tempdir`` in onefile mode, you can now select your own pattern, and e.g. hardcode a base directory of your choice rather than ``%TEMP``.
+-  Windows: Added option ``--windows-onefile-tempdir-spec`` (since renamed to ``--onefile-tempdir-spec``) to provide the temporary directory used with ``--windows-onefile-tempdir`` in onefile mode, you can now select your own pattern, and e.g. hardcode a base directory of your choice rather than ``%TEMP``.

 -  Added experimental support for ``PySide2`` with workarounds for compiled methods not being accepted by its core.
 There are known